shreddd/psana_jupyter_kernel/README.md

 In the sections below we show how to build this conda environment from scratch.
 There are three files to make it:

-1. `build_from_scratch.sh` file that clone psana2 and install it to operate in NERSC.
+1. `build_from_scratch.sh` file that clones and build psana2 to work with NERSC infrastructure.
 2. A Conda yaml file called `env_create.yaml` to create a Conda environment for PSANA.
 3. A `kernel.json` example file to use the Conda environment as a Jupyter Lab kernel.